hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/07_functional_analysis.md

 ![REVIGO_input](../img/revigo_input.png)

-Open `GOs_oe.txt` and copy and paste the GO ids into the REVIGO search box, and submit.
+Open `GOs_kd.txt` and copy and paste the GO ids into the REVIGO search box, and submit.

 ![REVIGO_output](../img/revigo_output.png)

+gProfiler and REVIGO are great tools to validate experimental results and to make hypotheses.
+These tools suggest pathways that may be involved with your condition of interest, and you should NOT use these tools to make conclusions about the pathways involved in your experimental process.

 ## Functional class scoring tools
 Functional class scoring (FCS) tools, such as [GSEA](http://software.broadinstitute.org/gsea/index.jsp), use the gene-level statistics from the differential expression results to determine pathway-level expression changes.
 The hypothesis of FCS methods is that although large changes in individual genes can have significant effects on pathways (and will be detected via ORA methods), weaker but coordinated changes in sets of functionally related genes (i.e., pathways) can also have significant effects.
 Thus, rather than setting an arbitrary threshold to identify 'significant genes', **all genes are considered** in the analysis.
 The gene-level statistics from the dataset are aggregated to generate a single pathway-level statistic and statistical significance of each pathway is reported.